openssl/openssl/doc/designs/functions-for-explicitly-fetched-signature-algorithms.md

 "primitive" functions.
 This design essentially proposes an extension to also allow streaming functionality through an *update* and a *final* function.
-Discussions have revealed that it is potentially confusing to confound "primitive" functionality with "streaming" functionality into the same name, so this design also includes a naming proposal that distinguishes the two uses.
+Discussions have revealed that it is potentially confusing to confound pure "primitive" functionality with functionality that expects a digest as input, as well as with "streaming" functionality into the same name, so this design also includes a naming proposal that distinguishes the two uses.

 ### Making it possible to verify with an early signature